 Jennifer Leonard is a graphic designer and production artist at Northern Sign Co. in Pontiac , and freelances as Cat's Eye Graphics in Holly.
 Jennifer studied photography, cinematography and animated filmmaking under the instruction of John Prusak.
 She also studied illustration and graphic design at Kendall College of Art.
 Her film, "Flea Funk" was an award winner at the 1985 Michigan Student Film and Video Festival.
 Jennifer has been on the DAFT board since 2005.

 Kurt is a founding member of Motion Picture Institute.
 He has worked professionally in the film industry for over thirty years in numerous positions from production assistant in the mid 1980s, to a camera tech at Victor Duncan the largest renter of Panavision cameras in the midwest to producer.
 His producing credits include the independent features films Hellmaster (1992), Dark Heaven (2004), Dark Fields (2011), Mimesis Night of the Living Dead (2013), The Dogs’ Fighter (2014) and The Dark Below (2015).
 He is currently writing and producing a TV Pilot for the comedy The Monster Show.
 Kurt is a graduate from the University of Michigan and is acting CFO of Motion Picture Institute.
 Kurt is also president of The Michigan Association of Career Colleges and Schools.

 Board Member Emeritus

 John Prusak, DAFT board member for more than 50 years, was an art and media teacher at Wayne-Westland Community Schools.
 He has taught at U of M, Cranbrook, OCC, CCS and WSU.
 Many of his former students have careers in media production and have gained national recognition.
-Currently John is a board member for Friends of the Detroit Film Theatre at the DIA.